-Myth 1: urban soils are polluted and are unsafe for gardening: I should build raised beds.
+Myth 1: All urban soils are polluted and are unsafe for gardening

 Facts: While urban soils may have elevated lead, most are not sufficiently polluted to pose a significant human health risk.
 Research suggests most urban soils have lower lead concentrations than the EPA’s residential soil screening limit of 400 mg/kg, which is used to identify soils safe for residential use.
 However, the only way to know whether a soil has a lead problem is to test it.
 Heavy metal screening is recommended for sites that are urban, industrial, within 10 feet of a current or former structure built before 1960, or have an unknown history.